5 Moves to Relieve Stress That Will Instantly Calm You Down

 No, backbends aren't the answer to everything in your life.
 Here's how to make it through class while protecting the parts of you that need to rest and heal.

-You don't need us to tell you that waking up can be hard.
-These simple—one could even say lazy—stretches can help.
+You don't need to tell us that waking up can be hard.
+But these simple stretches can help.

 Do you ever quietly curse when your teacher cues Utkatasana?
 Here's how to loathe it less.